 Feature Stories: Leonard Hamilton: The Game Changer / Back Where Hamilton Belongs / Hard Work Transforms A Program / Hamilton Has Florida State Back In Contention (2015-16) / Special Honor For Hamilton At Gaston College / Hamilton Is One Of ESPN's Most Interesting People

-Leonard Hamilton is the winningest coach in Florida State history and is tied for 10th as the winningest all-time coach in ACC history.
+Leonard Hamilton is the winningest coach in Florida State history and is the 10th winningest all-time coach in ACC history.
 He became the Seminole’s all-time winningest coach as Florida State defeated Pittsburgh on March 7, 2015 and moved into a tie with Dave Odom of Wake Forest as one of the top 10 winningest coaches in ACC history with the Seminoles’ victory over Ohio in the third round of the Paradise Jam on Nov.
 23, 2015.

-Hamilton needs only one victory to claim sole possession of 10th and needs only 25 wins to surpass Frank McGuire of North Carolina and South Carolina to move into ninth place for all-time coaching victories in the nation’s most storied and illustrious conference – the ACC.
+Hamilton achieved sole possession of 10th against VCU on Dec.
+6, 2015 and needs only nine wins to surpass Frank McGuire of North Carolina and South Carolina to move into ninth place for all-time coaching victories in the nation’s most storied and illustrious conference – the ACC.